catiegrasse/independent-study/finalPaperDraft.md

  In the inpatient setting, patients with hypertension had a statistically significant higher incidence of postoperative readmission (10.42% vs 1.79%, p < 0.05) and unplanned postoperative readmission (8.33% vs 1.79%, p < 0.05).

+ ##### Postoperative Complication Rates in ESS Patients with Dyspnea in the Inpatient and Outpatient Setting
 | | Outpatient Non-Dyspnea (N = 345) | Outpatient Dyspnea (N = 12) | p-value | Inpatient Non-Dyspnea (N = 197) | Inpatient Dyspnea (N = 11) | p-value |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |
  | Superficial SSI | 0.00% | 0.00% | -|0.51% | 0.00% | 0.8128|